St. John Hospital and Medical Center School of Radiologic Technology

 No college credits are transferable to this program, as we are not a credit granting institution.

 During the two-year, full time, 40 hours/week program you will rotate through several areas of the Department of Radiology.
 These rotations are designed to strengthen and supplement clinical skills.
 Although most of the rotations are during the day, routine afternoon rotations are required to gain experience in trauma radiography.
 As a student, you will receive an extensive orientation to the hospital and to the field of radiologic technology.
-The curriculum includes the following courses.
+The curriculum, approved by the American Society of Radiologic Technologists (ASRT), includes the following courses.
 Click here for a more detailed description of each course: